AxaFrance/react-toolkit/packages/Form/Input/checkbox/README.md

 ### CheckboxInputRequired

-To achieve CheckboxInputRequired, you need to add this :
+To achieve CheckboxInputRequired, you need to add this:

 ```javascript
 classModifier = 'required';